United Way announces Community Partner Grants

 The 2020 United Way of the Flint Hills’ Community Partners are:

 The final fundraising total will be announced at a United Way Celebration Luncheon on March 25 at the Bowyer Community Building in Emporia.
 The community is invited to attend.
-To purchase tickets, please call the United Way office at 620-342-7564.
+To purchase tickets, call the United Way office at 342-7564.

 (0) comments